BerndiVader/MythicSkriptAddon/readme.md

 ### remove mythic from activemob %activemob%
 - make every mythicmobs into a common bukkit entity. including players.

-### spawn mythicmob %string% at location %location% in world %string%
+### spawn mythicmob %string% at location %location% in world %string% (or) %world%
 Spawns a MythicMob with mobtype %string% at the given location in the given world.
+World object can be string or world.
 Returns the ActiveMob instance of the spawned MythicMob.
 Mobtype string is case sensitive!

 Example:
 ```